bnnyng/garden/content/projects/Dream self script.md

 - I do Pilates regularly to maintain muscle tone.
 - I am active throughout the day and take at least 10,000 steps.
 - My wardrobe is full of clothes that fit me well and make me feel good about my persona.
 I am slightly unconventional, but still tasteful.
+- I dress for my higher self and for the life I want to have.
 - I use tretinoin to keep my skin clear and remove blemishes.

 ## Intellectual and spiritual